migueltarga/TargaScript/README.md

 - Clean, intuitive syntax
 - First-class functions
 - Object literals and arrays
+- Array and object methods with dot notation
 - Module loading with imports
 - Loop constructs like `repeat...in`
 - Conditionals with `if/else`